 She continued carefully downhill; and the sounds of the highway became more noticeable.
 Heart beating faster.
 She moved, the tears flowed, she did not fall.
 She recognized something familiar sticking out of the snow – a rope?
 She looked around and realized she was no longer traveling downhill.
 She had made it back to the flats.
 She was no longer on a path or a trail; but had found her way to the fire road.
 The rope wasn’t a rope.
 The rope was thick, a steel cable like a phone line.
 She didn’t touch it because she knew it might be dangerous.
 She remembered seeing wires like this one very close to the cabin.

 1 Hour 30 Minutes

-Her mother was standing in the driveway, arms raised and waving, crying out and calling to her daughter.
+Her mother was standing at the bottom of the driveway, arms raised and waving frantically, crying out and calling to her daughter.
 The little girl ran as fast as she could and jumped into her mother’s embrace.

-They hugged and they sobbed and the little girl’s story came tumbling out.
+They hugged and they sobbed.
+The little girl’s story and all of her fears came pouring out.

 Then she asked if she could have some hot chocolate with marshmallows.